Take Our Daughters and Sons to Work Day

-Take Our Daughters And Sons To Work Day, also termed Take Your Child to Work Day, is a national day that gives children in the United States a glimpse into the working world.
-Developed by the Take Our Daughters And Sons To Work Foundation, a 501(c)(3) non-profit educational organisation, the day revolves around parents taking their children to work to expose students to future job possibilities and the value of education.
-It is the successor to Take Our Daughters To Work Day, which was expanded to include boys in 2003.
+Take Our Daughters and Sons to Work Day, sometimes termed Take Your Child to Work Day, is a national day that gives children in the United States a glimpse into the working world.
+Developed by the Take Our Daughters And Sons To Work Foundation, a 501(c)(3) non-profit educational organization, the day revolves around parents taking their children to work to expose students to future job possibilities and the value of education.
+It is the successor to Take Our Daughters to Work Day, which was expanded to include boys in 2003.
 In the U.S., it occurs on the fourth Thursday in April every year.

-The most recent Take Our Daughters And Sons To Work Day occurred on Thursday, April 28, 2022.
+The most recent Take Our Daughters And Sons To Work Day occurred on Thursday, April 24, 2025.
 In 2018, more than 37 million Americans at over 3.5 million workplaces participated.